purushottam-bitle/machine-learning-projects/README.md

 # Machine Learning Projects and Examples.

-This repository contains all the machine learning projects, code base, examples and machine learning model evalutation techniques.
+This repository contains all the machine learning projects, code base, examples and various machine learning model evalutation techniques.